 On the right between cottages is a footpath to Isle Abbots which went past a little bridge leading to the old church.
 The bridge, like the church, is no more.

-As you arrive at the centre of the village you will find a road, off to the right, called Frog Lane, and this leads to a few more cottages: one dating back at least 500 years; the site of the abattoir; Villa Farm, which might have been the site of a Roman villa; and the site of a house built in the 1950s which was destroyed by a stray World War Two bomb.
+As you arrive at the centre of the village you will find a road, off to the right, called North Bradon Lane, and this leads to a few more cottages: one dating back at least 500 years; the site of the abattoir; Villa Farm, which might have been the site of a Roman villa; and the site of a house built in the 1950s which was destroyed by a stray World War Two bomb.

 4. The village centre